schlotg/viage-shopping-list/docs/shopping-list.md

 ```

 ### List HTML
 There are several things worth noting here.
-This component creates a Add button, Clear button, and a div that acts as a container to render the *ShoppingListElements* into.
+This component creates a **Add** button, **Clear** button, and a div that acts as a container to render the *ShoppingListElements* into.
 Just like the previous step we add click handlers to our buttons which will clear the list and tell the router to go to the Add state.

 ### Interacting with the Service
 This component installs a update event listener on the *ShoppingListService*.
 If you recall, this gets fired everytime the data changes in the service.
 You'll note that we use the Viage Component API  *addServiceListener()* to add the event listener.
 This is because this function has a nice cleanup mechanism that automatically removes the listener when this component gets destroyed.
 It is not neccesary to do this with event listeners in the owning component's HTML.
-This due to the fact that the Component will destroy its HTML elements when it goes away which in turn destroys the event listeners.
+This due to the fact that the Component will destroy its HTML elements when it goes away, which in turn destroys the event listeners.

 ### Drawing the List
-The *updateList()* function first calls *clearComponents()* which clears out all the child components that this component ones.
-Next the containers children are cleared out by assigning the container's inner HTML to an empty string.
+The *updateList()* function first calls *clearComponents()* which clears out all the child components that this component owns.
+Next the containers children are cleared out by assigning the container's inner HTML to a empty string.

 Next we call the *ShoppingListService.forEach()* to get each element from the service.
-Next we call the *createComponent()* function to create the *ShoppingListElement* and then init it with the item's data.
+Then we call the *createComponent()* function to create the *ShoppingListElement* and init it with the item's data.
 The *createComponent()* function is a Viage API that creates the component and then adds it to *this.components[]* .
-When the component get's destroyed it will automatically destroy all the child components as well.
+When the component gets destroyed, it will automatically destroy all of its child components as well.

-You will not that the *attach()* function is called on each newly created Component.
+You will note that the *attach()* function is called on each newly created Component.
 The container element is passed in so that each child component will render into the container.

 ### Drawing the shopping-list Component
 If you have been paying attention, you will have noticed that the *shopping-list-elements* render into the shopping-list component, but so far the shopping-list component is not attached to the DOM.
 In the next section we will take care of that by using the router.